str4d/rage/README.md

 On Windows, Linux, and macOS, you can use the [pre-built binaries](https://github.com/str4d/rage/releases).

-> Note: previously the `rage` suite of tools was provided in the `age` Rust
-> crate.
-This is no longer the case; `age` now only contains the Rust library.

 Help from new packagers is very welcome.

 ### Feature flags